Project-Books/book-project/STYLEGUIDE.md

 #### Use @Override

-The @Override annotation should be used for overriden methods.
+The @Override annotation should be used for overridden methods.
 This is so that the compiler can run a check at compile-time to see whether the method annotated with @Override actually overrides a method.

 #### Use @VisibleForTesting